 The proposed sales are located east of Cummings Road, which is accessed north of the Alaska Highway at milepost 1392.
-The proposed sales are accessed via the Newby Mill Forest Road from the east side of Cummings Road 2.1 miles from the Alaska Highway.
+The proposed sales are accessed via the Cummings 5-Mile Forest Road from the east side of Cummings Road 4.9 miles from the Alaska Highway.

-Two large parcels of privately owned agricultural land abut the project area.
-To the north is the 1,672-acre parcel was first conveyed from State to private ownership as ADL 407927 in 1982, and the most recent conveyance appears to be State Patent 20087.
-To the south the 865-acre parcel was first conveyed from State to private ownership as ADL 407928 in 1982, and the most recent conveyance appears to be Agricultural Land Patent 23731.
-These areas are used for agriculture and private residences.
+A large parcel of privately owned agricultural land abuts the project area to the south.
+The 1,672-acre parcel was first conveyed from State to private ownership as ADL 407927 in 1982, and the most recent conveyance appears to be State Patent 20087.
+This area is used for agriculture and private residences.
+A 40-acre agricultural parcel, serialized as ADL 407926, consists of the SE 1/4 of the SW 1/4 of Section 7 (also called Tract E-1-B) and borders the access into the sale area.

-Existing land uses within this part of the TVSF consist of motorized recreational access, hunting, trapping, and personal use and commercial timber harvest.
+Existing land uses within this part of TVSF consist of motorized recreational access, hunting, trapping, and personal use and commercial timber harvest.